it3xl/git-repo-sync/README.md

 * For greater readability, you can separate verification and synchronization phases across different projects.
 * Multiple configuration capabilities are supported.
 * **git-repo-sync** has integration with **bash Git Credential Helper - [git-cred](https://github.com/it3xl/bash-git-credential-helper)**
+* You shouldn't do anything in case of connectivity fails.
+Continue to run **git-repo-sync** and everything will be restored automatically.

 ## How To Start